 SIT Graduate Institute has several residence halls for students who wish to live on campus during any oncampus program segments.
-The residence halls are small, housing 12 to 30 students of different ages, language groups, and cultures.
-Students choosing to live in campus residence halls become part of a multicultural living and learning community.
-The residence halls feature single and double rooms with shared bathrooms and tend to have a quiet environment.
-All students living on campus for any on-campus program segment are expected to follow relevant policies and procedures.
+The residence halls house up to 16 students in single rooms with shared bathrooms.
+Some residence halls include full kitchens All students living on campus for any on-campus program segment are expected to follow relevant policies and procedures.